apepiot/SU-thesis-template/README.md

 Here is an **adaptation in LaTex of the Sorbonne Université PhD manuscript template**.
 The original template in Word can be found [here](https://www.sorbonne-universite.fr/le-doctorat/demarches-administratives/soutenance).

 It contains
-* a cover page including the logos, the title of the thesis, the doctoral school name, the jury, etc. (see the example in [document.pdf](https://github.com/apepiot/SU-thesis-template/blob/main/document.pdf) ).
+* a cover page including the logos, the title of the thesis, the doctoral school name, the jury, etc. (see the example in [document.pdf](https://github.com/apepiot/SU-thesis-template/blob/main/document.pdf)).
+* a dedication page
+* an acknowledgments page
+* the table of contents (TOC)
+* introduction
+* chapters
+* the list of figures
+* the list of tables
+* the bibliography
+* appendices
+* a back page with the résumé/abstract

 ## About the template